harper-he/Python/Django App with PostgresQL/README.md

 Stripe payments API endpoint available at /api/payments/.

 Main requirements
-python 3.5, 3.6, 3.7
+python 3.6.5
 Django 2.1.8
 PostgreSQL 11.1
 This project also uses other packages (see requirements.txt file for details).
-For instance, tag support is provided by django-taggit and image processing is thanks to Pillow.

-URL chekcing